Aho-Senpai/Aho-Triggers/Triggernometry/Docs/FAQ.md

 This FORCES fire a trigger.
 To do that, it WILL have to ignore some things (conditions) and set other things (variables) using placeholder values.
 This is a good way to test if your actions do what you expect, but it is NOT a good way to test if your conditions work.

+## How do I change the TTS voice ?

+Here, you have a few options :

+- Change windows TTS voice (ACT -> Options -> Sound Settings -> "Text to Speech Control Pannel Applet")
+- Install a TTS plugin (such as yukkuri (part of [Hojoring](https://github.com/anoyetta/ACT.Hojoring)))

 # Making Triggers: Basics

 First, if you are unfamilar with what RegEx is, i highly encourage you to document yourself on it.